-- Background information- of state, district, block, village/GP level

-- Steps to implementation- including how to develop an action plan, identification of the resource team for implementing communication activities, capacity building at different levels, identification of funding modalities

-- Fund management-funds available to the district, IEC funds and the percentage of IEC budget to be used for different communication activities

-- Components of the District Communication Action Plan

-- Training of functionaries for implementation of communication plan

-- Communication materials and their costs

-- Outdoor media

-- Folk/traditional media
+- Background information of state, district, block, village/GP level - Steps to implementation including how to develop an action plan, identification of the resource team for implementing communication activities, capacity building at different levels, identification of funding modalities. - Fund management funds available to the district, IEC funds and the percentage of IEC budget to be used for different communication activities. - Components of the District Communication Action Plan - Training of functionaries for implementation of communication plan - Communication materials - Outdoor media - Folk/traditional media

 - Interpersonal communication

 - Events

-- Template on Community Approaches to Total Sanitation- including activities, frequency and tentative costs for the activities.
+- Template on Community Approaches to Total Sanitation- including activities and frequency

 - Additional costs

 - Monitoring and Evaluation Framework